 - Interaction with the operating system: option to copy/paste curves, systems or results to word processing software, spreadsheets or presentation tools.

-- Possible connection to MySQL, Access and Excel databases to recover the values to be used for the settings.
+- Possible connection to MySQL, Access and Excel databases to import the values to be used for the settings.